GST and the Margin Scheme: What Every Property Seller in Australia Should Know

 GST Reporting and the Margin Scheme

 When using the margin scheme, the GST payable is still reported on your Business Activity Statement (BAS).
-However, the details differ slightly:
+However, the details differ slightly from standard reporting:

-- You are not entitled to claim GST credits for the purchase
+• You are not entitled to claim GST credits for the original purchase

-Accurate BAS lodgment is crucial.
-Trinity Accounting ensures your BAS is completed correctly, especially if you're managing multiple property sales under different GST methods.
+Accurate BAS lodgement is crucial.
+Our bookkeeping team ensures your BAS is completed correctly, especially if you are managing multiple property sales under different GST methods.

 Margin Scheme and Property Developers